 Changes to this policy

-This information was last updated in November 2017.
-From time to time, we may make changes to the information on this page so you may wish to check back from time to time.
+This information was last updated in May 2018.
+From time to time, we may make changes to the information on this page, so you may wish to check back regularly.
 The amended information will apply from the date it is posted on the site and will govern the way in which we collect and use personal information from then on.